- Home Safety and Security Awareness Training. Working from Home

 - Dealing with questionable strangers in isolated environments

 - Road rage.
-The four primary triggers and how to respond
+The four primary triggers and never engaging in a “power struggle.”

-- Working from home and safer sales calls.
+- Working from home and the danger of complacency

 - Violence erupts while visiting a clients facility.
 What will I do?
 Where will I go?

 - Introduction to threat assessment.
 Out of sight does not mean “Out of mind.